It’s been a year since I lost my brother.

 words.

 What also really helps is not being categorized as being ‘fragile’ or ‘strong.’
 I’m neither.
-I’m both at
+I’m both

 the same time.
 It varies from time to time.